Energetically consistent localised APE budgets for local and regional studies of stratified flow energetics: Application to energetically consistent numerical ocean modelling

 \fbox{

 }

-in which $\Lambda$ and ${\bf S}$ are defined as before by (\ref{n2_density_slope}).
-As stated earlier, Eq. (\ref{new_krho}) shows that the standard expression (\ref{osborn_cox_model}) implicitly depends on two assumptions that are rarely, if ever, acknowledged: 1) that it depends on the local stratification as measured by $\overline{N}^2$ being approximately equal to $N_0^2$; 2) the small slope approximation $|{\bf S}|\ll 1$ that is often made in the context of the rotated Redi diffusion \citep{Redi1982} for instance.
+where $\Lambda$ and ${\bf S}$ are defined as before by (\ref{n2_density_slope}).
+As stated earlier, Eq. (\ref{new_krho}) shows that the standard expression (\ref{osborn_cox_model}) implicitly depends on two assumptions that are rarely, if ever, acknowledged: 1) that the local stratification as measured by $\overline{N}^2$ is approximately equal to $N_0^2$; and 2) the small slope approximation $|{\bf S}|\ll 1$, often made in the context of rotated Redi diffusion \citep{Redi1982}, for instance.
 Moreover, if we neglect the higher order terms in the definition of the eddy APE dissipation rate so that

 it is easily verified that the eddy APE budget also implies

 \fbox{

 }